dacrab/dotfiles/hypr/.config/hypr/README.md

 - Mouse sensitivity and behavior
 - Touchpad settings and gestures

-### `gestures.conf`
+### `gestures.conf.disabled`
-- Touchpad gesture recognition
+- **Note**: Gestures configuration is disabled in Hyprland 0.51.0
-- Workspace switching gestures
+- Touchpad gestures are not supported in this version
-- Scroll and navigation gestures
+- File renamed to indicate it's not currently used

 ### `devices.conf`
 - Specific device configurations